Dr Per Berggren

-- Song Z, Zhang Y, Wang X, Wei C, Berggren P. Comparison of acoustic structures between heads of a narrow-ridged finless porpoise fetus and its mother.
-Journal of Mammalogy 2016, Epub ahead of print.
+- Song ZC, Zhang Y, Wang XY, Wei C, Berggren P. Comparison of acoustic structures between heads of a narrow-ridged finless porpoise fetus and its mother.
+JOURNAL OF MAMMALOGY 2016, 97(4), 1074-1080.

 - Chandler JF, Burn D, Berggren P, Sweet MJ.
 Influence of Resource Availability on the Foraging Strategies of the Triangle Butterflyfish Chaetodon triangulum in the Maldives.
 PLoS One 2016, 11(3), e0151923.